fljdin/fljdin.github.io/content/en/posts/2024-05-28-an-assistant-to-copy-data-from-a-remote-server.md

 ...
 ```

-Even before setting up an `INSERT` query generator, it is easy to see the form
+Even before setting up an `INSERT` query generator, it is easy to see the look
 of these queries.
 Each line of the external table will be read through a global
 `SELECT`, then inserted into the target table.
 The migration script contains 16
 instructions, one for each table.